skillmio/skillmio.github.io/_posts/2026-02-28-pt-dns-skillmio.md

 > [!INFO]
 > This is a note example.

+> This is an info note or warning.
+{:.prompt-info}

 ### Windows 10/11
 1. Abra **Painel de Controlo** > **Rede e Internet** > **Centro de Rede e Partilha**